go101/immutable-value-proposal/README.md

 For this reason, the `xyz ...interface{}` parameter declarations of all the print functions in the `fmt` standard package should be changed to `xyz ...interface{}.fixed` instead.

+Note, type assertion and immutibility assertion can combine

 #### reflection

 Many function and method implementations in the `refect` package should be modified accordingly.